Learning how to groom a dog with long hair is important if you have a long haired breed, or will be getting one soon.

 Dogs with long hair can experience knots and tangles that might be less common in dogs with shorter fur.

 On top of this, they can also get dirt and debris stuck in the fur.
 Especially if they spend a lot of time outside.

 Do I Need to Groom my Dog?

-It is important to groom a dog with long hair.
+If you have a fluffy dog, you need to know how to groom a dog with long hair.
 Grooming your dog can help with three main things.

 - Keeping their coat clean

 - Keeping their coat free of painful knots and tangles